mryxzac/Notes/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements
-- Special thanks to [mention any libraries, resources, or individuals you used or were inspired by in your development process].
+- Special thanks to Swift Apple for providing the development documents

 ## Disclaimer
 This project contains the possibility of losing saved data because of bug.